 If biking isn’t an option for you, there are other ways to explore the gorge.
 Driving your own car will give you the freedom to move at your own pace, but in places, you will struggle to find parking.
 The Sasquatch Shuttle and Waterfall Trolley offer visitors the chance to park once and let someone else drive.
 Currently, the Waterfall Trolley ticket includes a reservation to see Multnomah Falls.

-While waterfalls are clearly the highlight, there are many more things to do in the area.
-Also located along the Columbia Gorge Scenic Highway is Crown Point and Vista House.
+While fairy falls are clearly the highlight, there are many more things to do in the area.
+Also located along the Columbia Gorge Scenic Highway are Crown Point and Vista House.
 Inside this octagonal building opened to the public in 1918, you’ll find a small museum along with a gift shop and restrooms, but what I really love is the expansive view of the gorge from the outdoor deck.
 Winds get pretty strong in this region, and the deck does close at times for safety.

 When you’re ready to eat, head to the small town of Hood River and stroll through its historic downtown.
 You’ll have several restaurants and breweries to choose from to celebrate a successful day of exploration.